 The growing demand for electricity is placing increasing pressure on Eskom's existing power generation and transmission capacity.
 Eskom are committed to implementing a Sustainable Energy Strategy that complements the policies and strategies of National Government.
 Eskom aims to improve the reliability of electricity supply to the country, and in particular to provide for the growth in electricity demand in the Gauteng and Mpumalanga provinces.
-For this reason, Eskom obtained environmental authorisation to construct the new 400 kV Bravo Power Station between Bronkhorstspruit and Witbank in 2007.
-Construction of this power station is scheduled to commence in 2008.
+For this reason, Eskom obtained environmental authorisation to construct the new 400 kV Bravo (Kusile) Power Station between Bronkhorstspruit and Witbank in 2007.
+Construction of this power station has already commenced.

-Due to this construction the new Bravo power station needs to be integrated with the existing Eskom electricity infrastructure.
-This proposed project is to construct a 400 kV overhead powerline from the new Bravo Powerstation to the existing Lulamisa Substation.
+The new Bravo power station needs to be integrated with the existing Eskom electricity infrastructure to ensure power generated is distributed to users within the network.
+This proposed project is to construct a 400 kV overhead power line from the new Bravo Power Station to the existing Lulamisa Substation.
 This line will be approximately 90 km in length.